kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 **Sheffield City Archives**

 'The correspondence of Thomas Wentworth, 1st Earl of Strafford'.
-WWM/Str P. Sheffield City Archives.
+WWM/Str P.

 **York, Borthwick Institute for Archives**